top of page

 Weekly delivery also allows participants to apply what they’ve learned in the workplace between sessions.
 They can test tools, techniques, and behaviours in real situations, then return with questions and insights.
 This creates a continuous cycle of learning, practice, and improvement—something a compressed format simply can’t offer.

 There are practical benefits too.
 One training day per week is often easier for organisations to accommodate, reducing disruption and making attendance more realistic.
 Participants also remain more engaged and energised, avoiding the fatigue that often comes with long, consecutive training days.
+(Someone who has not attended a NEBOSH course would not appreciate this).

 Ultimately, while a weekly programme takes longer in calendar terms, it delivers higher-quality learning, better application, and stronger long-term results—making it a more effective and valuable approach for everyone involved.